Ledger-Donjon/ledger-donjon.github.io/bounty.md

 ## Hall of Fame

 In mutual consultation, we can, if you desire, display a researcher’s name or its pseudonym as the discoverer of the reported vulnerability on our website’s [Hall of Fame](/hall-of-fame/).
+Please note that the Hall of Fame is dedicated to the Devices Bug Bounty Program.

 *This is an experimental and discretionary rewards program.
 We may modify the terms of this program or terminate this program at any time without notice.*